 An adverse action for a personal loan does tell you the reason code if your credit score was used in making the decision.
 This is valuable information in order to improve your credit score.
 It could also enhance your chances of getting accepted when you apply again.

 Shopping for personal loans for your credit score will save you a lot of time, effort, and inquiries on your credit report.
 Make sure you only take into account reputable lenders.
 But how can you know whether you can trust a lender?
 There are two ways.
 The harder one is to do your own thorough research.
 The easier one is to go to Loanry and see what we recommend.
-Enter your information below and you may get an offer from a lender whose criteria you meet:

 You will have three different options to address the reasons that are cited in an adverse action for a personal loan.
 You may be able to directly address some of the roadblocks and act now.
 For example, if the debt-to-income ratio was too high, then focus on paying down any loan balances or credit card debts before applying again.
 You may also just have to wait it out.
 An obstacle like having a short work history can be solved by waiting before applying again.
 It is the same with not having long enough payment history.
 Other reasons for being turned down will show what you need to do going forward.

 The Fair Credit Reporting Act produced some of the legislation that helps with the credit market.
 The main focus of this act is to disclose lending information to consumers who want to borrow.
 This includes the obligation to have an adverse action for a personal loan sent to the consumer if they are denied an application based on items in their credit report.
 Data that is taken and analyzed from a credit report will depend on the application.
 Credit applications will depend more on credit scores.
 However, employment applications could focus more on the recent inquiries in recent months.